thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 On raising the dispute, the person disputing the market inputs the reason for the dispute as string (up to 100 characters).
 The number of open disputes on a market is not limited, but duplicating disputes can lead to a slash for the wallet raising the duplicated dispute.

-Apart from disputes about not following the guidelines one can also raise a dispute for ant onforeseen event that causes the market to become obsolete, e.g. a game is postponed.
+Apart from disputes about not following the guidelines one can also raise a dispute for a not foreseen event that causes the market to become obsolete, e.g. a game is postponed.

 Oracle council is the body resolving the disputes.
 An open dispute does not affect the market while its been processed (buy-in and positioning still goes on unaffected).